Dimercel/listopia/README.md

 #### .product `(list)`

-he product function computes the product of the numbers of a list.
+The .product function computes the product of the numbers of a list.

 ```common-lisp
 (.product '(1 2 3)) ;; => 6